-If you take the SAT more than once, or if you take more than one SAT Subject Test, you can have the option of Score ChoiceTM.
+If you take the SAT more than once, you can have the option of Score Choice[TM].
 With Score Choice, you can choose which scores you send to colleges.
-Choose by test date for the SAT and by individual test for SAT Subject TestsTM-but keep in mind that some colleges and scholarship programs require you to send all your scores.
+Choose by test date for the SAT-but keep in mind that some colleges and scholarship programs require you to send all your scores.

 This online service is optional.
-If you don't use Score Choice, we'll send all your SAT and SAT Subject Tests scores from your most recent 6 administrations.
+If you don't use Score Choice on page 2, we'll send all your SAT scores from your most recent 6 administrations.
 However, if you want only your highest scores to be seen, select Score Choice.
 Each school or program has its own deadlines and policies for how scores are used.
 Information is listed on the score-sending site for each participating institution, but check with the individual school or scholarship program to make sure you're following its guidelines.
 We're not responsible for the accuracy of the information or the consequences of your decisions.